-Note: If you happen to arrive after 4 pm you would be briefed about the trip by our airport representative/guide about tomorrow’s (Day 02) activities on the way to your hotel, this will be the pre-trip meeting for you, so please make sure that you ask all the questions to the guide.
-But if you arrive earlier than 4 PM your pre-trip meeting would be on that very day at our office.
-During your pre-trip meeting, we will introduce your trek leader/guide.
+Note: If you happen to arrive after 4 pm you would be briefed about the trip by our guide, this will be the pre-trip meeting for you, so please make sure that you ask all the questions.
+But if you arrive earlier than 4 pm, your pre-trip meeting would be on that very day at our office.
+During the meeting, we will introduce your trek leader/guide.
 For the meeting, please make sure you bring the passport, three copies of passport-size photos and a readable copy of your travel insurance policy.
 During this meeting, please clear the due balance, if any, and sign the legally binding trip form as well as the non-liability disclaimer.

 Overnight at Hotel.
 No meals included

 An early morning start takes us to the Tribhuvan International Airport in Kathmandu for the 35-minute scenic flight to Tenzing and Hillary Airport at Lukla (2,804 m).
-On arrival at the airport guide will brief you and introduce our porters before we begin our trek towards Phakding (2,610 m).
+On arrival at the airport, the guide will brief you and introduce our porters before we begin our trek towards Phakding (2,610 m).

 After landing we have time to explore the village while our Sherpa crew sort and load our trekking equipment.
 Then we begin our trek by descending towards the Dudh Kosi River where we join the main trail to Namche Bazaar, located just above Chaunrikharka (2,713 m).
-The walking is easy and after passing through the small village of Ghat (2,550 m) it is a short walk to Phakding.
+The walking is easy.
+After passing through the small village of Ghat (2,550 m), it is a short walk to Phakding.